 The page-a-day folks had done well and generally gotten tenure.
 The so-called “binge writers” fared far less well, and many had had their careers cut short.
 The clear implication was that the best advice for young writers and aspiring professors is: Write every day.

 Turn off your cell phone.
 Honestly, if you want to get work done, you’ve got to learn to unplug.
 No texting, no email, no Facebook, no Instagram.
 Whatever it is you’re doing, it needs to stop while you write.
-A lot of the time (and this is fully goofy to admit), I’ll write with earplugs in — even if it’s dead silent at home.
+A lot of the time (and this is entirely goofy to admit), I’ll write with earplugs in — even if it’s dead silent at home.

 Willpower is a muscle